Hedge4/godvillebot/README.md

 * 5.18 Added >pleasemuteme to mute yourself should you want some extra help to avoid the server for a while
 * 5.19 Added the >roll command, which supports custom dice and is better than Dyno's command in every way
 * 5.20 Revamped chatContext.js, fixing all errors and possible missed chatkills due to deleted messages.
+* 5.21 Added custom commands with categories to GodBot!
+And best of all: no limit (that we'd reach)!

 ## What's new in version 4?
 Version 4 is updated to work with discord.js version 12, and instructions with changed methods have been rewritten.